My name is Angad Tendulkar. At the time of writing, I am a junior at Shaker High School.

 FIRST

-- Worked on April Tag following with our new swerve chassis, using PhotonVision and such
+• Worked on April Tag following with our new swerve chassis, using PhotonVision and pain

 Chess